Dragon Boat Paddle Sizing and Matrix

 · If you crew is lighter than average (i.e. Junior), add 0.5 to 1 inch

 · If your crew uses a fast stroke rate and you have trouble keeping up (more than 75 strokes per minute) subtract 1 inch

 · If your crew uses a slow stroke rate (less than 60 strokes per minute) and you feel you are not getting enough power add 0.5 inches

 · Intermediate to advanced paddlers of average height use paddles that may vary from the matrix size indicated.
 Tere are many shorter paddlers who prefer longer paddles and taller paddlers with shorter paddles.
 The data for the expert paddlers is very solid, which may indicate that it can take many years to develop into the right size paddle.

 8. Try before you Buy

 · The best method for selecting a paddle size is to try a paddle of that length during practice.
 Find someone with a longer and shorter paddle than the one you are using and ask to switch for a few minutes.
 If possible, have your coach evaluate your stroke with your normal paddle and then with the size you prefer.

-· When in doubt go a little longer.
-Novice paddler tend to need a shorter paddle so if you are not sure what size to purchase go with the longer of the two.
+· If you are not sure what size to purchase go with the longer of the two.
 A paddle can usually be shortened but not lengthened.